Want to watch Netflix in bed or browse the web? We have a tablet for everyone

 Why we picked the Samsung Galaxy Tab S3:

 Despite some odd design flaws, the Galaxy Tab S3 is a quality gizmo, with an absolutely gorgeous display.
-There’s no tablet in the world with a screen capable of rivaling the S3’s 9.7-inch Super AMOLED, and it supports HDR content (which companies like Netflix and Youtube are making available more and more these days).
+There’s no tablet in the world with a screen capable of rivaling the S3’s 9.7-inch Super AMOLED, and it supports HDR content (which companies like Netflix and YouTube are making increasingly available these days).
 Even viewing non-HDR content on the S3’s 2,048 × 1,536-pixel display is an absolute joy.

 The Qualcomm Snapdragon 820 processor (the same chip you’ll find in popular flagship smartphones like LG’s G5 and Samsung’s own Galaxy S7 Edge) works fine, despite its relative age, and 4GB of RAM is more than enough to keep the tablet humming happily.
 The included 32GB of onboard storage is a bit disappointing, but it can be expanded via MicroSD card if you’re looking to download lots of stuff.

-The Tab’s speakers are respectably loud, and it’s got cameras on both the front and back — though, the rear-facing 13-megapixel camera is capable of recording 4K video at 30 frames per second, while the front camera is good enough for selfies and video chat, but little else.
+The Tab’s speakers are respectably loud, and it’s got cameras on both the front and back — though the rear-facing 13-megapixel camera is capable of recording 4K video at 30 frames per second, while the front camera is good enough for selfies and video chat, but little else.

 This time around, Samsung has paired its custom TouchWiz interface with Android 7 Nougat, and it works like a charm.
 Split-screen functionality is better than ever, with lots of neat tricks to learn over time.
 Despite a bit of bloatware that the tablet won’t let you delete, the software here is generally very good.